losbiw/kas-portfolio/README.md

 ## Goal

-This is a portfolio website created for my girlfriend (whose instagram you could check out [here](https://www.instagram.com/nefarious.kas/) btw)
+This is a portfolio website created for an acquaintance of mine (whose instagram you could check out [here](https://www.instagram.com/nefarious.kas/) btw)

 ## Local deployment